fuse-box/fuse-box-typechecker/README.md

     emit?: boolean;// emit files according to tsconfig file clearOnEmit? : boolean // output folder on emit
 }

+// Note
+// - The throwOnError options just exits node process with error 1, not 0 (success), to make something like travis to react.

 interface ILintOptions {